Micro Frontend Framework Guide: Adaptability for Teams

 — Melvin E. Conway

-To increase an organisation’s chances of building effective software systems optimised for changing business needs, a reverse Conway manoeuvre (or inverse Conway manoeuvre) can be used to organise teams to match the desired architecture.
-Additionally, the software architecture needs to be sustainable to accommodate the evolving organisational structure.
+To increase an organization’s chances of building effective software systems optimized for changing business needs, a reverse Conway maneuver (or inverse Conway maneuver) can be used to organize teams to match the desired architecture.
+Additionally, the software architecture needs to be sustainable to accommodate the evolving organizational structure.

-Here’s a breakdown of the different phases of the architectural evolution over organisational changes:
+Here’s a breakdown of the different phases of the architectural evolution over organizational changes:

 1. Breaking the monolith phase